mlehmus-dot/seahorse-backup-tool/README.md

 4a. type: chmod +x INSTALL.sh and then run installer typing: /.INSTALL.sh
 	this should give execute permissions to other .sh files.
-	IF NOT WORKING DO IT MANUALLY TYPING: chmod +x basckup.sh restore.sh remove-old-keys.sh
+	IF NOT WORKING DO IT MANUALLY TYPING: <pre>```chmod +x basckup.sh restore.sh remove-old-keys.sh```</pre>

 IF STILL NOT WORKING:  MOVE SEAHORSE-BACKUP-TOOL FROM USB STICK TO ~/seahorse-backup-tool/ and try repeat givin permissions: Navigate to ~/seahorse-backup-tool and in TERMINAL, type: chmod +x INSTALL.sh and then run installer typing: /.INSTALL.sh
-OR IF NEEDED, DO IT MANUALY: navigate to ~/seahorse-backup-tool and in TERMINAL, type: 1) chmod +x basckup.sh restore.sh remove-old-keys.sh
+OR IF NEEDED, DO IT MANUALY: navigate to ~/seahorse-backup-tool and in TERMINAL, type: chmod +x basckup.sh restore.sh remove-old-keys.sh